 - Digital content: data produced and delivered in digital form;

 - Duration agreement: an agreement that extends to the regular delivery of goods, services and/or digital content during a certain period;

-- Durable data carrier: any tool – including e-mail – that enables the consumer or entrepreneur to store information addressed to him personally in a way that future consultation or use for a period that is appropriate to the purpose for which the information is intended, and which allows unaltered reproduction of the stored information;
+- Durable data carrier: any tool – including e-mail – that enables the consumer or entrepreneur to store information that is personally addressed to him in a way that prevents future consultation or use. for a period that is appropriate to the purpose for which the information is intended, and which allows unaltered reproduction of the stored information;

-- Right of withdrawal: the consumer's option to cancel the distance contract within the reflection period;
+- Right of withdrawal: the consumer's option to waive the distance contract within the cooling-off period;

 - Entrepreneur: the natural or legal person who is a member of Stichting Webshop Keurmerk and who offers products, (access to) digital content and/or services to consumers at a distance;